TheCaptain989/radarr-striptracks/README.md

 *Radarr Hardlinks Configuration Screenshot*
 ![radarr-enable-hardlinks](./.assets/radarr-enable-hardlinks.png "Radarr hardlinks screenshot")

+Hardlinks are essentially multiple references to the *same file*.
 The purpose of a hardlink is to:
 - Allow instant file moves from the download client to Radarr or Sonarr
 - Reduce duplicate storage space
 - Allow torrent seeding after download

-Because the script creates a brand-new video file that includes only the selected streams and deletes the original, the concept of a hardlink doesn't make sense.
+Because the script creates a brand-new video file that includes only the selected streams and deletes the original, a hardlink cannot be preserved.
-Instant file moves from your download client should continue to work, but the new file will consume additional space, and the original file will be deleted by the script which will likely prevent torrent seeding.
+Instant file moves from your download client will continue to work, but the new file will consume additional space, and the original file will be deleted (or unlinked) by the script which could prevent torrent seeding.

+The script will log a warning if it detects the input video is a hardlink.

 Note that the script does not *always* create a new file.
-If there are no streams removed, the original video file is not deleted and therefore any hardlinks are preserved.
+If there are no streams removed, the original video file is not deleted and any hardlinks are preserved.
 It is therefore still recommended to enable and use hardlinks in Radarr and Sonarr.

 </details>